TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 1/Ruth 1.14.md

 ---

-And they lifted up their voice, and wept again: and Orpah kissed her mother-in-law, but Ruth clave unto her.
+They lifted up their voice, and wept again: and Orpah kissed her mother-in-law, but Ruth joined with her.